ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

     - Click **Modify**
     - Finally, run replication

-Target virtual server instance boot volume cannot be greater than 250 GB, so if source machine’s boot volume is greater than 250 GB, use right sizing option of RMM.
+Target virtual server instance boot volume cannot be greater than 250 GB, so if source servers boot volume is greater than 250 GB, use right sizing option of RMM.
 {: note}

 If "No Transfer" option is selected in "Sync Options", it does auto provision of target but actual data/applications are not migrated.